haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 ```
 <hr/>

 Thanks for reading this article 💖.
-Liked the article? have some feedbacks or suggestions? leave a comment.
+Liked the article? have some feedback or suggestions? leave a like and a comment.
 This will help me understand better and write more amazing articles for you 🙂.

 ## What's next?
-In my upcoming posts, we'll discuss more about Architecting large scale Vue.js applications in terms of performance and your productivity.
+In my upcoming posts, we'll discuss more Architecting large scale Vue.js applications in terms of performance and your productivity.